HenrikBengtsson/parallelly/README.md

 ## Backward compatibility with the future package

 The functions in this package originate from the **[future](https://cran.r-project.org/package=future)** package where we have used and validated them for several years.
 I moved these functions to this separate package, because they are also useful outside of the future framework.
-For backward-compatibility reasons of the future framework, the names of R options and environment variables are still prefixed as `future.*` and `R_FUTURE_*`.
-However, ditto prefixed with `parallelly.*` and `R_PARALLELLY_*` are also recognized.
-The latter will eventually become the new defaults.
+For backward-compatibility reasons of the future framework, the R options and environment variables that are prefixed with `parallelly.*` and `R_PARALLELLY_*` can for the time being also be set with `future.*` and `R_FUTURE_*` prefixes.

 ## Roadmap